 - Not very durable

-We loved the Mountain Hardwear Stretch Ozonic Pants – they’re great hiking pants!
-We found that the four-way stretch in the material makes them comfortable to wear and gives you a full range of movement.
+Fay has loved the Mountain Hardwear Stretch Ozonic Pants through her tests – they’re great hiking pants!
+She found that the four-way stretch in the material makes them comfortable to wear and gives you a full range of movement.

-They are waterproof enough to keep you dry in typical weather conditions but won’t cope with heavy rain for long.
 You don’t have to worry about breathability as there are ¾ zips that can be unzipped from the top or the bottom to provide ventilation.
+This is actually great as they can be used in shoulder seasons very easily without overheating or sweating.

-These zippers, combined with the zippered fly, make it very easy to put these pants on quickly.
+Fay really likes how the zippers make putting these pants on really easy and they’re very quick to take on and off mid hike too.
 There is a handy pocket that doubles as a bag when you are not wearing the pants.

-These pants are ideal for carrying with you in case it rains, as they are easy to put on and won’t weigh your backpack down.
-Their stretchability and breathability mean they can be worn for a wide range of activities.
+These pants are ideal for carrying with you in case it rains, as they won’t weigh your backpack down.
+Their stretchability and breathability mean they can be worn for a wide range of different hiking – from general hikes to things that are a little more full on.
 The fabric is thin, however, and despite being 50-denier ripstop polyester, it is not very abrasion-resistant.
+They are very comfortable for wider leg movement though.

-The Mountain Hardwear Stretch Ozonic Pants are our choice for the best rain pants for women.
-Read our full review of the Mountain Hardwear Stretch Ozonic Pants here.
+The Mountain Hardwear Stretch Ozonic Pants Read our full review of the Mountain Hardwear Stretch Ozonic Pants here.

 Outdoor Research Helium Pants